TimNiklasWitte/AlphaCandy/README.md

 ## by Marc Zeller, Robin Gratz and Tim Niklas Witte

-This repository contains three approaches to play the game Candy Crush.
+This repository contains three approaches to playing the game of Candy Crush.
-These three approaches are a Deep Q-Network (DQN), a Proximal Policy Optimization (PPO) algorithm and a Decision Transformer.
+Said approaches consist of a Deep Q-Network (DQN), a Proximal Policy Optimization (PPO) algorithm and a Decision Transformer.
-This repository also contains a parameterizable Candy Crush field size and number of candies.
+This repository also contains a parameterizable Candy Crush environment wrt. to the total field size and the number of candies.
-It turn out that DQN and PPO are unable to learn the Candy Crush game.
+It turns out that both DQN and PPO are unable to learn the Candy Crush game succefully.
-Only the Decision Transformer is able to learn it.
+Only the Decision Transformer is able to produce good results.

 <img src="./media/play_game_mode_0.gif" width="300" height="300">